Tiag79/advertising-project/README.md

 'Country': Country of consumer
 'Timestamp': Time at which consumer clicked on Ad or closed window 'Clicked on Ad': 0 or 1 indicated clicking on Ad

+  Project Conclusion: Predicting Ad Clicks Using Logistic Regression

+In this project, we built a Logistic Regression model to predict whether an internet user would click on an advertisement based on their features.
+After testing various features and evaluating the model’s performance, we found that:

+The model achieved a high overall accuracy of 93%, meaning it correctly classified most users.
+Precision for class 1 (0.94) suggests that when the model predicts a user will click the ad, it is correct 94% of the time.
+Recall for class 0 (0.95) indicates that the model effectively identifies users who will not click the ad.
+Balanced F1-scores confirm that the model does not favor one class over the other, making it a reliable predictor.
+Final Thoughts
+With these results, our model can effectively predict whether a user is likely to click on an ad, helping businesses optimize their ad targeting strategies.
+However, further improvements could be made by testing additional features, tuning hyperparameters, or experimenting with other classification models.